ahmadalsharef994/JS-Slot-Machine-Task-React/readme.md

 "randomizeArea" will set a random order of symbols in reels other than the default order .

+## play() function:
+    Triggers Spin.
+Sets rings, moveUps, and balance.
+    The spinning lasts 2 seconds, after that reels start to sop one by one (starting from left) having 0.5 sec delay between landings.
+    Finally, it calls win() function to calculate prize and win-lines

 ## win() function:

     When a particular win happens the winning sum on pay-table must start blinking.